Conditions in reception facilities

 Overall conditions

-Unlike detention centres (see section on Conditions in Detention Facilities), the legal standards regulating open reception premises are defined in separate instruments.
 There is no regulation on the minimum surface area, the minimum common areas or on the minimum sanitary fittings regarding reception centres.[1]
-Conditions in reception centres differ.
-In all centres, residents get 3 meals per day or are provided with financial allowance.
-As a result of the limited number of asylum seekers and beneficiaries of international protection, people can cook for themselves in every facility (as an exception from this see also the part on Differential treatment of specific nationalities in reception).
-The Decree 52/2007 stipulates the amount of nutritional value that must be provided at the open reception facilities and states that religious diets are to be respected in all facilities.[2]
-There were no related complaints reported in the last years.
+In all centres, residents get 3 meals per day.
+Minor children, pregnant women and nursing mothers receive five meals a day.[2]
+The Decree 52/2007 stipulates the amount of nutritional value that must be provided at the open reception facilities and states that religious diets are to be respected in all facilities.[3]
+There were no related complaints reported in the last years, including 2023.

 In all centres, regular cleaning is arranged, and the number of toilets and showers are sufficient in all facilities during regular occupancy.
 There has been no concerning complaint noted by the Menedék Association in the last years.
 Not every door is lockable which does not guarantee a sufficient level of privacy.
 Nonetheless, since 2018 there has been no complaint recorded in this regard either.